coverclock/com-diag-tesoro/README.md

 ## Query

-The query page takes a query URL containing the following fields: a name identifying the data source (NAM), a monotonically increasing counter (NUM), the GPS solution time in UTC represented in the number of seconds since the POSIX epoch (TIM), latitude (LAT) and longitude (LON) in decimal degrees, the altitude above mean sea level in meters (MSL), and a label (LBL) to be applied to the mark marker.
-The query page renders a static map centered on the specified coordinates.  an easy way to view a static map from any computer on the same network.
+The query page takes a query URL containing keyword=value parameters for each of the JSON datagrams fields defined above.
+The query page renders a static map centered on the specified coordinates.
+Query is an easy way to view a static map from any computer on the same network.

     http://modelhost/tesoro/query.html?NAM=hostname&NUM=1&TIM=1599145249&LAT=39.7943071&LON=-105.1533805&MSL=1710.300&&LBL=2020-09-03T15:00:49Z